 ashore on the Island, and if the weather allows a slow

 circumference of the Island by the boat to allow visitors to enjoy

 the spectacular scenery and wonderful wildlife from the sea.
 On

 board enjoy the commentary and assistance during the trip from our

 experienced Skipper and crew, who will try and make your day out a

 most memorable one.
 The boat also has a small snack bar and

-The Isle of May is a remarkable island which lies only 5 miles off the Fife coast and is an important National Nature Reserve owned and run by the Scottish Natural Heritage.
+The May Island as it is known locally is a remarkable island which lies only 5 miles off the Fife coast and is an important National Nature Reserve owned and run by NatureScot (SNH) and is open for visitors from the beginning of April until the end of September.
 Christened the jewel of the Forth by Anstruther Pleasure Cruises many years ago for good reason, this is truly a beautiful Island, peaceful with stunning views everywhere.
-Renowned for its wildlife and birds this small island also holds a few hidden gems that are really quite unique.

 The Isle of May can lay claim to having Scotland's oldest Bird Observatory, which was founded in 1934 and manned by volunteers between March and November, the remains of a 12th Century Monastery built in memory of St Adrian martyred on the island by Norsemen in the year 875 and the oldest light house in Scotland dating back to 1636.